 SpreadsheetCell::Float(10.12),

 ];

+Listing 8-8: Defining an enum to store values of different types in one vector

-The reason Rust needs to know exactly what types will be in the vector at compile time is so that it knows exactly how much memory on the heap will be needed to store each element.
-A secondary advantage to this is that we can be explicit about what types are allowed in this vector.
+The reason Rust needs to know what types will be in the vector at compile time is so it knows exactly how much memory on the heap will be needed to store each element.
+A secondary advantage is that we can be explicit about what types are allowed in this vector.
 If Rust allowed a vector to hold any type, there would be a chance that one or more of the types would cause errors with the operations performed on the elements of the vector.
-Using an enum plus a match means that Rust will ensure at compile time that we always handle every possible case, as we discussed in Chapter 6.
+Using an enum plus a match expression means that Rust will ensure at compile time that we always handle every possible case, as discussed in Chapter 6.

+prod: confirm xref

-If you don’t know at the time that you’re writing a program the exhaustive set of types the program will get at runtime to store in a vector, the enum technique won’t work.
+If you don’t know when you’re writing a program the exhaustive set of types the program will get at runtime to store in a vector, the enum technique won’t work.
 Instead, you can use a trait object, which we’ll cover in Chapter 17.

+prod: check xref

-Now that we’ve gone over some of the most common ways to use vectors, be sure to take a look at the API documentation for all of the many useful methods defined on Vec by the standard library.
-For example, in addition to push there’s a pop method that will remove and return the last element.
+Now that we’ve discussed some of the most common ways to use vectors, be sure to review the API documentation for all the many useful methods defined on Vec by the standard library.
+For example, in addition to push, a pop method removes and returns the last element.
 Let’s move on to the next collection type: String!

 Strings

-We’ve already talked about strings a bunch in Chapter 4, but let’s take a more in-depth look at them now.
-Strings are an area that new Rustaceans commonly get stuck on.
-This is due to a combination of three things: Rust’s propensity for making sure to expose possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
-These things combine in a way that can seem difficult when coming from other languages.
+We talked about strings in Chapter 4, but we’ll look at them in more depth now.
+New Rustaceans commonly get stuck on strings due to a combination of three concepts: Rust’s propensity for exposing possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
+These concepts combine in a way that can seem difficult when you’re coming from other programming languages.

+prod: check xref

-The reason strings are in the collections chapter is that strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.
-In this section, we’ll talk about the operations on String that every collection type has, like creating, updating, and reading.
-We’ll also discuss the ways in which String is different than the other collections, namely how indexing into a String is complicated by the differences in which people and computers interpret String data.
+This discussion of strings is in the collections chapter because strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.
+In this section, we’ll talk about the operations on String that every collection type has, such as creating, updating, and reading.
+We’ll also discuss the ways in which String is different than the other collections, namely how indexing into a String is complicated by the differences between how people and computers interpret String data.

-What is a String?
+What Is a String?

-Before we can dig into those aspects, we need to talk about what exactly we mean by the term string.
-Rust actually only has one string type in the core language itself: str, the string slice, which is usually seen in its borrowed form, &str.
-We talked about string slices in Chapter 4: these are a reference to some UTF-8 encoded string data stored elsewhere.
-String literals, for example, are stored in the binary output of the program, and are therefore string slices.
+We’ll first define what we mean by the term string.
+Rust has only one string type in the core language, which is the string slice str that is usually seen in its borrowed form &str.
+In Chapter 4, we talked about string slices, which are references to some UTF-8 encoded string data stored elsewhere.
+String literals, for example, are stored in the binary output of the program and are therefore string slices.

+prod: check xref

-The type called String is provided in Rust’s standard library rather than coded into the core language, and is a growable, mutable, owned, UTF-8 encoded string type.
-When Rustaceans talk about “strings” in Rust, they usually mean both the String and the string slice &str types, not just one of those.
-This section is largely about String, but both these types are used heavily in Rust’s standard library.
-Both String and string slices are UTF-8 encoded.
+The String type is provided in Rust’s standard library rather than coded into the core language and is a growable, mutable, owned, UTF-8 encoded string type.
+When Rustaceans refer to “strings” in Rust, they usually mean the String and the string slice &str types, not just one of those types.
+Although this section is largely about String, both types are used heavily in Rust’s standard library and both String and string slices are UTF-8 encoded.